-Figure 6 shows three-year rearrest rates for the 2019 prison release cohort grouped by release offense type.
+Figure 6 shows three-year rearrest rates for the 2020 prison release cohort grouped by release offense type.
 As with any other breakout presented herein, many factors are at play in addition to the focus variable.
 In Figure 6, the association of length of stay with offense type is explored for the measure of focus, rearrest.
-The bold vertical line indicates the three-year rearrest rate for 2019 (67.2%).
+The bold vertical line indicates the three-year rearrest rate for 2020 (64.7%).
 The average length of stay was calculated for each offense category.
-Average length of stay was highest for the homicide group at around 12 years, nearly identical to that of the 2018 cohort.
+Average length of stay was highest for the homicide group at around 15 years, longer than that for the 2019 cohort.
 For each offense group, average length of stay relative to the homicide average is represented by the semi-transparent bar overlaying recidivism rate bars.
-For example, the average length of stay for the robbery group was 4.3 years, which is represented as 35.6% of the average for homicide.
+For example, the average length of stay for the robbery group was 5.2 years, which is represented as 33.7% of the average for homicide.